joomla/jissues/Documentation/Internationalisation/Localisation.md

 The gettext utilities should be available or installable on all *nix based systems, as well as some sons/daugthers and parents (like BSDs and apple stuff).
 If you are stuck on windows, your best bet may be [cygwin](http://www.cygwin.com/) (as always).
 There is also [MinGW](http://www.mingw.org/), a [sourceforge project](http://sourceforge.net/projects/gettext/), as well as [this site](http://franco-bez.4lima.de/index.php?option=com_content&view=article&id=55&Itemid=64&lang=en).
-I have not tried any of the above currently beside my own linux box, but I believe that if would be no problem for a windows developer with decent skills to modify the script ;)
+I have not tried any of the above currently beside my own linux box, but I believe that it should be no problem for a windows developer with decent skills to modify the script ;)

 #### Known issues